wouter-swierstra/SoftwareProject/00-slides.md

 By forcing students to a clearly defined process, we can improve supervision.

-I've asked students to use [EasyBacklog](www.easybacklog.com) organize their product backlog – you should have access too.
+We will ask students to use the same system (Gitlab, Github, or perhaps EasyBacklog) to manage their backlog.
+Be sure to request access.

 --------------------------------------------------------------------------------